nyerolemou/proteins-knotoEMD/README.md

 1. Distance matrices and heatmaps for KnotoEMD computations between proteins and configurations
 	- 'distance_matrices/trefoil_proteins_ordered.pickle' - a list of all trefoil in the order used in the distance matrices
-	- 'distance_matrices/configurations_ordered.pickle' - an (ordered) dictionary of the configurations and their groups
+	- 'distance_matrices/configurations_ordered.pickle' - an (ordered) dictionary of the configurations and their groups in the order used in the distance matrices
 2. UMAP plots to accompany Figures 3 and 4.
 All UMAP projections were computed using:
 	-       n_neighbors=60
 	-       min_dist=0.3
 	-       n_components=2,3
 3. 'trefoil_proteins_sequence_similarity_dendrogram.png' - dendrogram displayed in Figure 3A